Loading...

 When?

-Artwork Completed - Early June - Late August
+Artwork Completed - Late June - Late September

 Where

-Dublin Canvas Spring 2021 calllout for submissions for artwork for Dublin City Council, Dún Laoghaire–Rathdown County Council and South Dublin County Council.
+Dublin Canvas Spring 2026 callout for submissions for artwork for Dublin City Council, Dún Laoghaire–Rathdown County Council, South Dublin County Council and Fingal County Council.

 (note: each artist brief is almost identical - only difference is council, template, logo plus photography)

-Dublin City Council - 70 boxes spread out over Dublin City Council's five electoral areas.
+Dublin City Council - 80 boxes spread out over Dublin City Council's eight main areas.
+The callout is now live, full details on how to submit are contained within the artist brief.

-Download: Dublin Canvas - South Dublin County Council - Callout for Submissions -Summer 2022 PDF
+Download: Dublin Canvas - Dún Laoghaire Rathdown County Council - Callout for Submissions - Summer 2026 PDF

-Download: South Dublin County Council - Traffic Signal Box Measurements Template - 2022 PDF
+Download: Dún Laoghaire Rathdown County Council - Traffic Signal Box Measurements Template - 2026 PDF

-Download: Dublin Canvas - Dún Laoghaire-Rathdown County Council - Callout for Submissions - Summer PDF
+Download: Dublin Canvas - Fingal County Council - Callout for Submissions - Summer 2026 PDF

-Download: Dún Laoghaire-Rathdown County Council - Traffic Signal Box Measurements Template - 2020 PDF
+Download: Dublin Canvas - Fingal County Council - Traffic Signal Box Template - 2026 PDF

 Why be involved with Dublin Canvas?

-Dublin is a very beautiful, however, sometimes and in certain areas the city can do with a helping hand.
+Dublin is a very beautiful city, however, sometimes and in certain areas the city can do with a helping hand.
 By participating in the project, you can transform the selected boxes into works of art, helping to brighten up the city.
-By their very nature the boxes are located at traffic junctions making them highly visible to pedestrians, cyclist and motorists.
+By their very nature the boxes are located at traffic junctions making them highly visible to pedestrians, cyclists and motorists.

 Why?